Community Standards for Xbox

 - Removal of the ability to edit your Xbox profile or clubs

 Repeat or severe offenses

-For more information about suspensions, visit enforcement.xbox.com or the Xbox Assist app on your Xbox console.
+For more information about suspensions, visit Enforcement history or the Xbox Assist app on your Xbox console.
 If you would like to file an appeal, visit How to submit a case review.